-Please refer TRPA questions 16.a-16.f above.
-17. Human Health (TRPA Checklist Questions) Will the proposal result in: Yes No No, with mitigation Data insufficient a.
+QA Questions 16.1-16.5: PIE ase refer TRPA questions 16.a-16.f above.
+7. Human Health (TRPA Checklist Questions) Il the proposal result in: Yes ON.
+No, with mitigation Data a.
 Creation of any health hazard or potential health hazard (excluding mental health)? \boxtimes b.
-Exposure of people to potential health hazards? \boxtimes Discussion TRPA Questions 17.a and 17.b: The proposed amendments will not create health hazards.
-Individual projects must complete project-level analysis and mitigate for any temporary health hazards related to construction or storage of construction related materials.
-18. Scenic Resources/Community Design (TRPA Checklist Questions) Current and historic status of the scenic resources standards can be found at the links below: Built Environment Other Areas Roadway and Shoreline Units Will the proposal: Yes ON No, with mitigation Data insufficient public road or other public area?

-ordinance, Community Plan, or Area Plan?
+Exposure of people to potential health hazards? \boxtimes Dis scussion TR PA Questions 17.a and 17.b: e proposed amendments will not create health hazards.
+Individual projects must comp d mitigate for any temporary health hazards related to construction or storage of cons • - - 18 3.
+Scenic Resources/Community Design (TRPA Checklist Questions) be rrent and historic status of the scenic resources standards can be found at the links low: - Built Environment - Other Areas - Roadway and Shoreline Units II the proposal: Yes No No, with mitigation Data insufficient a.
+Be visible from any state or federal highway, Pioneer Trail or from Lake Tahoe? \boxtimes b.
+Be visible from any public recreation area or TRPA designated bicycle trail? \boxtimes C. Block or modify an existing view of Lake Tahoe or other scenic vista seen from a public road or other public area? \boxtimes d.
+Be inconsistent with the height and design standards required by the applicable \square П ordinance, Community Plan, or Area Plan?